Supergirl in other media: Arrowverse

 Benoist first appears outside her series in the second season of The Flash, later returning in the Arrowverse's 2016 multi-series crossover Invasion!.
-When the Arrowverse Earth-1 is attacked by the alien Dominators, Barry Allen recruits to Kara to help him and his Earth's heroes in opposing the invasion.
+When the Arrowverse Earth-1 is attacked by the alien Dominators, Barry Allen recruits Kara to help him and his Earth's heroes in opposing the invasion.
 After the battle concludes, Kara is given a device by Cisco Ramon that will allow her to travel back and forth to Earth-1, as well as call the other heroes for assistance if required.

-Kara also plays a key role in the 2017 multi-show crossover Crisis on Earth-X, attends Barry and Iris's wedding before the group are attacked by Nazi soldiers from Earth-X under the command of that reality's Oliver Queen with support from Eobard Thawne.
+Kara also plays a key role in the 2017 crossover Crisis on Earth-X, when she attends Barry and Iris's wedding before the group are attacked by Nazi soldiers from Earth-X under the command of that reality's Oliver Queen with support from Eobard Thawne.
 The Earth-X Oliver Queen seeks to capture Kara to transplant her heart into his wife and Kara's Earth-X counterpart, 'Overgirl', as she is dying from unintentionally overloading herself with solar energy.
-But Kara manages to escape being operated and participate in the final battle Earth-1's heroes and Earth-Xs' forces, taking Overgirl into the upper atmosphere as she was about to detonate in a nuclear-level explosion.
-Kara later returns in the later multi-show crossovers Elseworlds and Crisis on Infinite Earths, with her Earth-38 incorporated into Earth-Prime at the end of the latter.
+But Kara manages to escape being operated and participated in the final battle with Earth-1's heroes and Earth-Xs' forces, taking Overgirl into the upper atmosphere as she was about to detonate in a nuclear-level explosion.
+Kara later returns in the later crossovers Elseworlds and Crisis on Infinite Earths, with her Earth-38 incorporated into Earth-Prime at the end of the latter.

+DC Universe

+The DC Universe version of Supergirl makes a cameo appearance in the Peacemaker episode "The Ties That Grind".
+She appears as a silluete along with Superman and the Justice Gang, consisting of Mister Terrific, Guy Gardner and Hawkgirl.
+They were contact by Amanda Waller to aid Peacemaker and the 11th Street Kids against the Butterfly invasion, only to arrive too late.
+Their scene was reshooted from the episode "It's Cow or Never", where originally the Justice League, consisting of Superman, Wonder Woman, Aquaman and The Flash appeared.